-From cultural landmarks to bustling cities, there’s a huge range of places to go in Wales.
-Whether you’re looking to escape into nature, experience the capital of Cardiff, or take a boat trip to one of the country’s breathtaking islands, you’ll never have to settle for just one type of holiday when you pay a visit to Wales.
+From cultural landmarks to bustling cities, there’s a huge range of places to go for holidays in Wales.
+Whether you’re looking to escape into nature, experience the capital of Cardiff, or take a boat trip to one of the country’s breath-taking islands, you’ll never have to settle for just one type of holiday when you pay a visit to Wales.

 Some of the most beautiful holiday destinations in Wales can be found in its three National Parks – Snowdonia, the Brecon Beacons, and the Pembrokeshire coast.
 These regions boast historic market towns such as Hay-on-Wye (famous for its literary festival and abundance of independent bookshops), and pretty villages which are the perfect base for anyone looking to explore Wales on foot.